anantadurgaprasad/anantadurgaprasad.github.io/_posts/2023-05-01-how-to-pull-images-from-private-registry-in-kubernetes.md

 layout: post
 title:  "How to pull images from private registry — Jfrog/ECR in kubernetes."
 categories: kubernetes
-tags: ecr
+tags: ecr jfrog
 ---
+{% include toc %}

-I started learning kubernetes and I got some basic understanding about different k8 objects.
-I created a cluster and ran pods as well.
-But, while I was practicing I got a doubt I’m pulling images from public registry but what if I want to pull image from private registry.
+while I was practicing kubernetes I got a doubt I’m pulling images from public registry but what if I want to pull image from private registry.

-**RECAP — How to push image to private registry**
+### How to push image to private registry

 I learnt about how to push to private registry while working with docker.
 I will briefly talk about the steps here.
 make sure you are logged in already.